Welcome to University Police

 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act requires that an annual security report be distributed to all current faculty, staff, and students, and notice made of its availability to prospective students, faculty, and staff.
-The annual security report includes statistics for the previous three years (2017, 2016 and 2015) concerning reported crimes that occurred on campus, in certain off-campus buildings or property owned or controlled by the University of Arkansas, Pine Bluff campus, and on public property within, or immediately adjacent to and accessible from the campus.
+The annual security report includes statistics for the previous three years (2018, 2017 and 2016) concerning reported crimes that occurred on campus, in certain off-campus buildings or property owned or controlled by the University of Arkansas, Pine Bluff campus, and on public property within, or immediately adjacent to and accessible from the campus.
 The report also includes institutional policies concerning campus security, such as policies concerning alcohol and drug use, crime prevention, the reporting of crimes, sexual assault, and the like.
-For prospective students and employees and all others who would like to obtain a copy of the annual report but cannot print it from the Internet, a copy may be obtained by contacting the University of Arkansas Pine Bluff Police Department at (870) 575-8102, or emailing a request to email@example.com.
+For prospective students and employees and all others who would like to obtain a copy of the annual report can do so from the link below.
+A copy may also be obtained by contacting the University of Arkansas Pine Bluff Police Department at (870) 575-8102, or emailing a request to firstname.lastname@example.org.

 Sexual Offenders Notification Requirements

 Information regarding sexual offenders is maintained and on file at the UAPB Police Department.
 In addition, the information is available at the Arkansas Crime Information Center at https://www.acic.org/citizens

 .
 Information regarding sexual offenders is available upon request.

 The following Fire Safety Regulations exist for student residing on campus: